-Paralympics 2016: Opening ceremony kicks of Games in spectacular style
+Paralympics 2016: Opening ceremony kicks off Games in spectacular style

 After the IPC imposed a blanket ban on all Russian athletes for alleged state-sponsored doping, the country decided it would host its own Games, much like it did for its banned Olympic athletes.

-Over 80 Paralympians were affected by the IPC's ban and Russia will host its alternate Games on September 8 and 9 outside of Moscow, over 7,000 miles away from Rio.
+A total of 267 Paralympians were affected by the IPC's ban and Russia will host its alternate Games on September 8 and 9 outside of Moscow, over 7,000 miles away from Rio.

 While events such as swimming and athletics will be competitive, due to the lack of para-athletes in other disciplines many events will be demonstrations.